vuejs/test-utils/docs/guide/advanced/stubs-shallow-mount.md

 We've just swapped our directive implementation with own one!

 ::: warning
-Stubbing directives won't work on functional components due to lack of directive name inside of [withDirectives](https://vuejs.org/api/render-function.html#withdirectives) function.
+Stubbing directives won't work on functional components or `<script setup>` due to lack of directive name inside of [withDirectives](https://vuejs.org/api/render-function.html#withdirectives) function.
 Consider mocking directive module via your testing framework if you need to mock directive used in functional component
 :::

 ## Default Slots and `shallow`